pvcraven/arcade_book/source/chapters/16_array_backed_grids/array_backed_grids.rst

    If we have 10 rows, that's also 11 margins.
 (Nine between the cells and two on each edge.)
 That is 55 more pixels for a total of 255.
 Write the equation so it works with whatever we select in the constants created by step 1.
-3. Draw a white box in the lower-left corner.
+3. Change the background to black.
+Draw a white box in the lower-left corner.
 Draw the box drawn using the height and width variables created earlier.
 (Feel free to adjust the colors.)
    Use the `draw_rectangle_filled`_ function.
 You will need to center the rectangle not at (0, 0) but at a coordinate that takes into account the